-Project Developers receiving Infrastructure Program funds and the District, on behalf of the Technical Resources and Scientific Studies Program, shall arrange for a Quarterly Progress/Expenditure Report for all Projects and Programs.
-The Project Developer shall be subject to and comply with all applicable requirements of the District regarding Project-reporting requirements.
-The Quarterly Progress/Expenditure Report details:
+Infrastructure Program Project Developers receiving Infrastructure Program funds and the District, on behalf of the Technical Resources and Scientific Studies Program, shall prepare a Quarterly Progress/Expenditure Report for all Projects and Programs.
+The Infrastructure Program Project Developers shall be subject to and comply with all applicable Project-reporting requirements.
+The Quarterly Progress/Expenditure Report shall detail: